Bojanovski/ProjectSand/README.md

 # ProjectSand
 XNA game project I did independently in 2011.
 Contains only binaries.
-Everything is made by me from scratch, except the physics engine JigLibX Physic Library (http://jiglibx.codeplex.com/).
+Everything is made from scratch, except for the physics engine JigLibX Physic Library (http://jiglibx.codeplex.com/).

 How to run:
 -----------------------